-This report asks the Committee to consider the following recommendation to the Cabinet;
+This report asks the Cabinet to approve the following recommendation;

 - 1. To agree the two-tiered Fixed Penalty Notice charges as set out in 3.4 with early payment discounts for level 1 littering and fly tipping; - 2.
 To agree the Waste Crime Fixed Penalty Notice Policy included in Appendix A;